-John Pak, M.D. specializes in oculoplastic and reconstructive surgery.
-Dr. Pak is one of the only ophthalmologists in the Chicago area whose plastic surgery practice focuses on eyelids, eyebrows, and periorbital areas.
-He has expertise in ptosis repair, blepharoplasty (removal of excess, aged eyelid tissue from upper and/or lower eyelids), and in reduction of facial wrinkles using Botox, Restylane, and collagen agents in men and women.
+Dr. Pak is a specialist in both oculoplastic and reconstructive surgery.
+He is one of the only ophthalmologists in the Chicago area whose plastic surgery practice focuses on eyelids, eyebrows, and periorbital areas.
+He has expertise in ptosis repair, blepharoplasty (removal of excess, aged eyelid tissue from upper and/or lower eyelids), and injectables for the reduction of facial wrinkles such as Botox, Restylane, and other collagen agents for men and women.
 In addition, he is specially trained in functional oculoplastic and reconstruction surgery, for conditions such as eyelid malposition, tearing, blepharospasm, eyelid tumor and orbital reconstruction.

 Mack Eye Center offers treatments for the following conditions: